tomselden/webTriviaGame/README.md

 -shows users current score somewhere
--takes the users highest score in each category and displays it on respective category option -app should congratulate user if they beat their high score in a certain category
+-takes the users highest score in each category and displays it on respective category option -app should congratulate user if they beat their high score in a certain category -user can acquire a 'skip' card if they answer multiple questions in a row correctly, skip can be used to skip a question and gain points from it still
+-some sort of music in the background

 completed